flutter/website/design-principles.md

 We're attempting to stablize the APIs for the [packages in the SDK](https://github.com/flutter/flutter/tree/master/packages).
-To a make change that will require developers to change their code:
+To make a change that will require developers to change their code:

  1. File an issue or create a pull request with the `prod: API break` label.

- 2. Socialize the idea of making that API break with the project, perhaps by discussing the change in the issue tracker on on the pull request.

- 3. If folks agree that the benefits of changing the API outweigh the stablity costs, you can proceed with the normal code review process for making changes.

- 5. Once your change lands, you should e-mail
-    <mailto:flutter-dev@googlegroups.com>.
-The e-mail should include the
+ 2. Send an e-mail to <mailto:flutter-dev@googlegroups.com> to socialize your proposed change.
+The e-mail should include the following:
-    following:

     - A subject line that clearly summarises the change and sounds like it matters (so that people can spot these e-mails among the noise).

-    - A summary of each change.
+    - A summary of each change you propose.

+    - A link to the issue you filed in step 1, and any PRs you may have already posted relating to this change.

     - Clear mechanical steps for porting the code from the old form to the new form, if possible.
 If not possible, clear steps for figuring out how to